 That said, most woman have an average period of around 5 days.
 However, some can have shorter periods of 2-3 days, and some bleed for up to 7 days.

 In general, you can expect the heaviest flow for the first 2 days, and then you may even have some light flow that resembles brown discharge towards the end.

-How long do periods last?
-2-8 days, but the average is 5 days.
+How long does a period last?
+2-7 days, but the average is 5 days.

 Things that Influence Menstrual Flow

 There are a number of factors that influence how long your period lasts:

 If you take birth control, you’ll have a very regular cycle.
 There are various kinds and combination of estrogen and progesterone, but some of the most common ones include:

 28-days cycle: 21 days on, 7 days off.
 You will menstruate during the 7 days “off.”